William Scott Smith: Confessions

-After being transferred to an out-of-state prison, Smith could not be conclusively connected to either Monroe's murder or Eyerle's disappearance, which remained cold cases for a few decades.
+After being transferred to an out-of-state prison, Smith could not be conclusively connected to either Monroe's murder or Eyerly's disappearance, which remained cold cases for a few decades.
 The latter case garnered many tips after receiving several features on Unsolved Mysteries, but none of them led to convictions.
 In November and December 2006, Smith finally confessed to investigators that he was indeed responsible for Eyerly's murder.
 According to him, he and an accomplice, Roger Noseff, had planned to abduct another Domino's employee and hold her for ransom, but had mistakenly taken Eyerly instead of their intended target.
 Instead of proceeding with their plan, Smith strangled her and threw her body in the river.
 On December 18, 2007, Smith pleaded guilty to the murder and was given another life sentence; Noseff could not be arrested, as he had died in 2003 from cancer.

 In October 2012, Smith confessed to killing Monroe, to which he later pleaded guilty and was given another life imprisonment term.
 It marked the first time that the newly-formed Cold Case Unit of the Salem Police Department, formed the previous year, had solved a case.
 As of November 2021, he remains behind bars, and is considered a possible suspect in other murders.